How to Build an E-commerce Website in 2023: A Step by Step Guide

 - How much will it cost to develop an e-commerce website in 2023?

 E-commerce Market Overview: Directions, Prospects, Forecasts

 We wouldn't be talking about how to make an e-commerce website if the e-commerce industry wasn't successful and promising, right?
 We’ve decided to collect some promising predictions and statistics to further strengthen your decision to enter e-commerce with your own website.
 To begin with, let's start by saying what you will lose if you do not have your own website for online trading.
-You run the risk of missing out on more than, and this is exactly the number of buyers, according to analysts' forecasts, that only the US audience will reach by the end of 2021.
+You run the risk of missing out on more than 230 million buyers, and this is exactly the number of buyers, according to analysts' forecasts, that only the US audience should have reached by the end of 2021.
 It is harmful for business to miss out on such a large number of potential customers.

 To back up the previous statement, it is also worth talking about sales, which is also a very important indicator of the industry’s success.
-According to recent statistics, total retail e-commerce sales will reach overby the end of 2021.
+According to recent statistics, total retail e-commerce sales should have reached over $4 trillion by the end of 2021.
 This is a crazy number that your business can become a part of if you get your own e-commerce website.

 Do not forget about the trends of this market, which are also worth looking at if you want to get a competitive edge.
-And today, the most popular trend in the industry is m-commerce since more thanof all retail sales are purchases made from mobile devices.
+And today, the most popular trend in the industry is m-commerce since more than 53% of all retail sales are purchases made from mobile devices.
 That is why it is extremely important at the ideation stage to think about its compatibility with mobile devices.